We provide the unique services of a personal chef, without the commitment!

 • enjoy whole as a snack

-• cut in half or quarters for salads or grain bowls
+• raw: dice or slice for salads or grain bowls

-• cut in half and grill briefly, then slice and add to salads or grain bowls
+• grill: cut in half and quickly grill until slightly charred. slice or dice, and add to salads or grain bowls

 *Market fruit should always be washed before eating.